Norwegian registry of brain and spinal cord tumours

 Information about brain tumors on the Cancer Society's website.

 Registration of clinical information to the Norwegian Registry of Brain Tumours is done electronically via KREMT on the Norwegian Health Network.
-KREMT has functions to make the work with reporting easier.
+KREMT includes functionalities for making the reporting easier.

 Reminders for missing messages and receipts for submitted messages are available in the KREMT portal.
 It is also possible to cache forms.